MetaOOD: Automatic Selection of OOD Detection Models: Experiments

 \subsection{Overall Results}

-First, we present the rank distribution of the actual rank of the top-1 OOD detector chosen by each model selection method across the 24 test data pairs in Fig. \ref{fig:auroc_boxplot}.
-To compare two model selection algorithms (e.g., ours with a baseline), we perform Wilcoxon rank test on the AUROC value of the top-1 models selected by our method and the baseline method, as shown in Table \ref{table:result}.
-Also, we show the aggregated average rank plot in Fig. \ref{fig:cd_diagram}, where the average performance rank of the OOD detection model selected by each algorithm is shown.
+First, we present the rank distribution of the actual rank of the top-1 OOD detector chosen by each model selection method across the 24 test data pairs in Fig.~\ref{fig:auroc_boxplot}.
+To compare two model selection algorithms (e.g., ours with a baseline), we perform Wilcoxon rank test on the AUROC value of the top-1 models selected by our method and the baseline method, as shown in Tab.~\ref{table:result}.
+Also, we show the aggregated average rank plot in Fig.~\ref{fig:cd_diagram}, where the average performance rank of the OOD detection model selected by each algorithm is shown.
 Here are the \textbf{key findings} of the results:

-\textbf{1. \method outperforms all baselines}, as shown in Fig. \ref{fig:auroc_boxplot}, Table \ref{table:result}, and Fig. \ref{fig:cd_diagram}.
-As shown in Fig. \ref{fig:auroc_boxplot}, \method consistently performs well with small variance.
-On the aggregated level, the average rank of \method surpasses all of the 11 baselines in Fig. \ref{fig:cd_diagram}.
-Moreover, \method has demonstrated statistically superior performance compared to all these baselines.
+\textbf{1. \method outperforms all baselines}.
+As shown in Fig.~\ref{fig:auroc_boxplot}, \method consistently performs well with small variance.
+On the aggregated level, the average rank of \method surpasses all of the 11 baselines in Fig.~\ref{fig:cd_diagram}.
+Moreover, \method has demonstrated statistically superior performance compared to all these baselines, as shown in Tab.~\ref{table:result}.
 Such enhancement in performance is indicative of \method's robust approach to tackling complex datasets while generating stable performance.
 We credit its superiority to the combination of a meta-learning framework and the use of language models in embedding datasets and models.